IPv4 header format – Explanation of all fields.

 Fragment offset –

-The fragment offset is a 13 bits field.
-The value indicates, after how many bytes the fragment will start.
-The value of the first fragment offset is zero.
-This IP flag parameter is for assembling the fragments on the destination.
-When all frames are received, the receiver IP layer builds the original message.
+The receiver IP layer builds the original message when all frames are received.
 For that, all fragments should be put together in the correct order.
 The low offset frame should be kept first.
-The first segment offset is zero, subsequent frames have offset equal to the current offset + offset unit (8 bytes)in the current frame.
+The first segment offset is zero.
+Subsequent frames have offset equal to the current offset + offset unit (8 bytes)in the current frame.

 Time To Live –

 The time to live IP header parameter is one byte long.
 The value represents the number of seconds a frame/message should exist in the network.
-If the value is zero the receiving node should discard the packet.
+If the value is zero, the receiving node should discard the packet.
 When a router forwards the packet, it reduces the value by 0ne.
 Even the time reduced by one does not mean that a router always takes one second to process the packet routing.
-Now maybe thinking what is the use of Time to Live?
-The parameter controls the lifetime, so an undelivered packet will be discarded after a fixed number of hopes.
-Very useful in the case of looping.
+Now, maybe thinking, what is the use of Time to Live?

 Protocol –